-This report was prepared by U.S. Embassy Seoul's Office of Agricultural Affairs (OAA) for exporters of U.S.-origin food and agricultural products.
-While every effort was taken to ensure accuracy, some information may have changed since publication or was not fully available while drafting.
-Post recommends that U.S. exporters verify all import requirements with their international customers before any goods are shipped.
-Final import approval of any product is subject to the importing country's rules and regulations, as interpreted by border officials at the point of entry and/or the time the product enters into commerce.
+This report was prepared by the Office of Agricultural Affairs (OAA) of the USDA/Foreign Agricultural Service in Seoul, Korea for U.S. exporters of food and agricultural products.
+While every effort was made to ensure the accuracy of this report, Korea's import requirements are extensive and subject to change.
+It is highly recommended U.S. exporters verify the full set of regulatory requirements with their foreign counterparts before sales are finalized.
+Final import approval of any product is subject to Korea's rules and regulations as interpreted by border officials at the time of product entry.